enemonsieur/offis_repo/PROJECTS/VIsual NP/Seminar Retinal Prothesis Why is it so hard to build them.md

 - Only 200 patients for the Argus for example
 - But people have been
 - Talk about how vision works: Receptive Field activation, need excitatory and inh signals.
 Vision is the most important of our senses.
-People say it may take up to 80% of our perception and indeed,
+People say it may take up to 80% of our perception and indeed, most of the studies on sensory modality have been done of vision.
+But in this cas